HopHubProject/HopHub/README.md

 - The GDPR information tool allows users to query the data stored in the database for a given email address.
 The tool sends an email to the given email address, containing a list of all events, offers and requests that are associated with the email address with links to delete the data.
 - Maptiler is used to display offers and requests on a map.
 The browser of the client sends a request to the Maptiler API to retrieve the map tiles.
 The IP address of the client is sent to the Maptiler API.
 More information can be found in the [Maptiler privacy policy](https://www.maptiler.com/privacy-policy).
 - JsDelivr is used to deliver JavaScript files of the project.
 The browser of the client sends a request to the JsDelivr API to retrieve the files which transmits their IP address to the JsDelivr API.
 More information can be found in the [JsDelivr privacy policy](https://www.jsdelivr.com/privacy-policy-jsdelivr-net).
+- If you use the Plausible analytics integration, you should inform your users about the data that is collected by Plausible.
+More information can be found in the [Plausible privacy policy](https://plausible.io/privacy-policy).

+## GDPR information tool

+The project features a GDPR information tool that allows users to query the data stored in the database for a given email address.
+The tool sends an email to the given email address, containing a list of all events, offers and requests that are associated with the email address with links to delete the data.

 ## Metrics